hatoving/GMSVitaPortInstructions/README.md

-# Game Maker Studio PS Vita Port Instructions
+# GameMaker Studio 1/2 PS Vita Port Instructions
-That is the longest name I've ever heard.

 Hi!
 You must be here to play the games I ported on your Vita.
 Follow this guide then.